Links To Corundum Mineral Information Topics On This Page:

 Corundum Varieties And Items in our VIRTUAL GALLERY

 Corundum Metaphysical Properties

-Pure Corundum (Al2O3) is rare in nature and is perfectly colorless.
-Small amounts of metalic elements can substitute for aluminum in the corundum crystal structure, giving rise to many color variations.
+Pure colorless corundum (Al2O3) is rare in nature.
+Small amounts of metalic elements typically substitute for aluminum in the corundum crystal structure, giving rise to many the many color variations seen in natural corundum.
 Gem corundum of any color is refered to as sapphire with a preceeding color designation if the color is any other than blue.
 Blue corundum is simply called sapphire.
 There are two other color varieties of corundum that have specific names, the pinkish-red to red ruby and the pinkish-orange padparadscha.

 The famous pinkish-red to red ruby owes its color to chromium (Cr3+) impurities, and the color of the rare orangish-pink padparadscha sapphire is from both iron and chromium impurities.
 The color of the well known blue sapphire (or simply sapphire) is due to Fe2+ and Ti4+ impurities.
 Iron in the Fe3+ state causes the color in some yellow sapphires, while other yellow sapphires owe their color to irradiation induced 'color centers'.
 Other color influencing impurities in sapphires are vanadium, cobalt and nickel.

 Some sapphires owe their color to 'color centers' which are not fully understood, but it can be said that they are created by radiation and destroyed (reversed) by heating or in some cases by exposure to light.
 Some color centers in sapphire are stable until heated hundreds of degrees while others are very unstable, fading within a few days merely by exposure to light.